 But what do we normally do?
 We stew in it.
 We let it kill us.
 We get all upset.
-That ....good for nothing low down scum, how good he?
+That .... good for nothing low down scum, how could he?
 And you know what?
 It was probably that lousy brother of his who put him up to this, I knew I should not trust them.
 And so it goes.

 We build a war in our heads when all we needed to do was pick up the phone.
 And if there really is an issue, now we can deal with it.
 But usually it is nothing.

 I have been on both sides of this.
 Innocent off-hand remarks were misunderstood and blown out of proportion.
 Only months later a friend who said to me, "Moshe, I have a bone to pick with you." and I would have absolutely no clue what it was about.

 And I have also been the one wondering why someone was "upset" with me.
 But then I remembered this lesson and I picked up the phone, had a little chat and realized how foolish I was.
 The person would say, "Oh yes, I forgot to send you that, end of the year, so busy with work, it just slipped my mind".
 And all is well.